staillansag/wm-projects/README.md

 7. Push the image to Docker hub:
     - in the CLI, login to Docker hub using the `docker login` command.
 Remember that, just like git, docker hub expects you to provide a token by means of a password.
     - Enter the following command to push the image: `docker push <dockerId>/<serviceName>:<serviceVersion>`
+8. TODO: push an alias of the image with serviceVersion = latest

 ## Deployment configuration